coder-hxl/x-crawl/publish/README.md

 Lifecycle functions owned by the crawlPage API:

-- onCrawlItemComplete: Called when each crawl item is completed and processed
+- onCrawlItemComplete: Call back when each crawl is complete

 ##### onCrawlItemComplete